Corion/App-downloadwatcher/ABOUT.md

 ## Why

-I wrote this app to unclutter my Downloads directory where all my browsers store all the files I download.
+I wrote this app to automatically unclutter my Downloads directory where all my browsers store all the files I download.

 ## Rules